cvtienhoven/graylog-plugin-aggregates/README.md

 **Reporting**

-In the rule overview, there's an option (checkbox) to include rule history in a report, which is generated weekly (every Sunday) and monthly (every last day of the month) at 23:59.
-This report is a PDF file that contains a bar chart for every rule, summing up the total number of hits for that rule per day.
+In the rule overview, there's an option (checkbox) to include rule history in a report.
+This report is a PDF file that contains a bar chart for every rule, summing up the total number of hits for that rule per period.
+The grid for the chart is automatically determined based on the total amount of time.
 The report is tailored per alert receiver, which means that a receipient will only receive charts for the rules subscribed to.

-**_Note_**: The configuration of intervals, schedules etc. for reports is not possible yet, but is something that might be included in the future.
-Currently, the retention of the history is set to 31 days (which might also be configurable in the future).
+When creating or editing a rule, the schedule(s) for generating report(s) can be supplied.
+There are two default schedules (for migration purposes) that can't be removed (`Every Saturday 23:59` and `First day of month, 00:00`), however they are not mandatory to be used.
+For configuring a schedule, you should supply a name, a valid Cron expression using the [Drools](http://javadox.com/org.drools/drools-core/6.2.0.Final/org/drools/core/time/impl/CronExpression.html) syntax and the timespan, e.g. the amount of history you wish to incorporate in the report.

+**_Note_**: The maximum timespan determines the overall retention.
+So, if you have a report schedule that takes a year of history, the retention of hits will be a year.
+This might influence your MongoDB storage needs.

 Getting started
 ---------------